Tuesday, April 16, 2013

 In Praise of Pencils

 I always work with a pencil.
 Not just any pencil.
-A 2B pencil, sharpened to the finest point possible, with a one of those rubbers that fit on the top.
-I go through packets of those - bright purple, grreen, yellow and blue - they're still easy to lose.
+A 2B pencil, sharpened to the finest point possible, with a one of those neon rubbers that fit on the top.
+I go through packets of those rubbers - bright purple, green, yellow and blue - they're still easy to lose.

-Recently #2 son and I cleaned out the stationary boxes.
-There were two in his room crammed full of pens, pencils, textas, erasers, pencil sharpeners, liquid paper glue and all sorts of novelty stationery stuff.
-Pens with reindeer, Disney toys, ninja turtles and a crocodile.
-The goal was to dispose of most of them.
+Recently #2 son and I cleaned out his stationery boxes.
+There were two (very large ones) in his room crammed full of pens, pencils, textas, erasers, pencil sharpeners, liquid paper glue and all sorts of novelty stationery stuff.
+Pens with reindeer antlers, Disney toys, ninja turtles and and even a crocodile on top.
+The goal was supposed to be to to dispose of most of them.

 It is incredibly hard to get rid of stationery!
-One box remains but I think most of the other box made its way into my office.
+One box remains in #2's room but I think most of the other box made its way into my office.